Thousands gather in New Salem for sixth ND Country Fest

-NEW SALEM -- Thousands of country music fans have gathered under the watchful eyes of the Salem Sue cow statue outside of New Salem for the sixth ND Country Fest.
+NEW SALEM -- Thousands of country music fans recently gathered under the watchful eyes of the Salem Sue cow statue outside of New Salem for the sixth ND Country Fest.

-Organizers of the four-day event at the Morton County Fairgrounds this week expect 15,000 people each day, according to Marketing Director John Gourley.
-Attendees come from all over the country to see Country Fest, which books some big-name acts.
+Organizers of the four-day event at the Morton County Fairgrounds last week expected 15,000 people each day, according to Marketing Director John Gourley.
+Attendees came from all over the country to see Country Fest, which books some big-name acts.

-Day One on Wednesday saw artists Out of Line, Clare Dunn and Rodney Atkins play.
+Day One last Wednesday saw artists Out of Line, Clare Dunn and Rodney Atkins play.
 The following days feature up to five artists a night, including Sawyer Brown, Justin Moore and Lee Brice.

-Each night has a theme.
+Each night had a theme.
 The first day was Give Back Night.
 Country Fest offered free music admission to the public but encouraged a $20 donation at the gate.
-All proceeds go to Morton County FFA and 4-H.
+All proceeds went to Morton County FFA and 4-H.

 The festival offers campsites for attendees to set up campers.
 Recreational vehicles lined the streets early on the morning of the first day, waiting to get in.